iconify/website/docs/index.md

 See [how to use icons](./usage/index.md) for more details.

-## Advanced usage
+## Icons data

-This section is for advanced usage, getting deeper in the Iconify ecosystem.
+Unlike other projects, Iconify is not a dump of SVG files.

+Icons pass strict validation, clean up and optimisation process.
+Icons are automatically kept up to date.

+If you want to use icons with your own components, icon data is available in easy to use format.

+In the [icons section of documentation](./icons/index.md) you will find:

+- [Where to get icon data](./icons/icon-data.md) to use in your projects.
+- [Icon clean up and optimisation](./icons/icon-basics.md): naming rules, types of icons, cleanup process.
+- [Icon sets](./icons/icon-set-basics.md): what are icon sets, data format, naming, how to parse them.
+- [How to building a custom icon set](./icons/custom.md), if you want to use your icons with Iconify ecosystem.

-### Libraries
+## Libraries

-There are several Node.js packages that Iconify ecosystem is built on.
-You can use them in your libraries or a build process to import/export icon sets, validate and clean up icons, generate SVG, CSS, and more.
+Iconify offers several packages to work with icons.

+All packages are JavaScript only.
+However, formats are rather easy to understand, types are documented, so you can port code to whatever language you are using.

+There are 3 main packages:

+- Types package (TypeScript) that describe data format.
+- Utilities package, which contains reusable helper functions that work in Node and in browser.
+- Tools package, which contains tools for importing, exporting icon sets, processing icons.
+This is a Node.js only package.

-#### Types
+### Types

 Before using any tools, you need to understand data structures used in Iconify ecosystem.

 See [Iconify types documentation](./types/index.md).

-#### Utils
+### Utils

 [Iconify Utils](./libraries/utils/index.md) contains reusable functions for:

-- working with icon sets
+- reading and parsing icon sets.
-- working with icons
-- generating SVG, CSS
+- generating SVG, CSS code for icons.

-as well as some helper functions.
+as well as many other helper functions.

 This package is designed to work in any environment.
 It is used by all Iconify packages, including icon components, API, plugins.

-#### Tools
+### Tools

 [Iconify Tools](./libraries/tools/index.md) is designed to import, export and process icon data.